shaovoon/str_num_conv/README.md

-# C++17 Spiritual Successor to Boost lexical_cast
+# C++17 Low Cognitive Load and Non-Verbose Spiritual Successor to Boost lexical_cast

 To reduce the scope only, string conversion to number and vice versa are implemented.
-Static member functions are listed below. `static` keyword is omitted.
+Static member functions are listed below for convenience since this is a header only library, so it is diffcult to search for the available functions.
+For brevity, `static` keyword is omitted from the list below.
+Exception, if any, is caught at the function level.

 SF class handles the string to float conversions.